Approximate Distance Sensitivity Oracles in Subquadratic Space

 The trees $FT_\lambda(b_s, b_t)$ are much larger than their classical counterparts $FT(s,t)$.
 This is compensated by the fact that we require much fewer of those.
 We verify that several of the key lemmas from~\cite{ChCoFiKa17} transfer to fault-tolerant trees with granularity $\lambda >0$.

-\textbf{Efficient Computation of Expaths.} Since fault-tolerant trees are crucial for our work, we revisit the approach used by \citet*{ChCoFiKa17} to construct them (with granularity $0$).
+\textbf{Efficient Computation of Expaths.} Since fault-tolerant trees are crucial for our work, we revisit the approach used in~\cite{ChCoFiKa17} to construct them (with granularity $0$).
 It turns out that their algorithm can be improved.
 The preprocessing in~\cite{ChCoFiKa17} invokes many calls to all-pairs shortest path computations (APSP) in different subgraphs $G-F$, each of which is associated with a node of the fault-tolerant trees.
 They also invoke $O(n)$ calls to Dijkstra's algorithm on suitable dense graphs with $O(fn^2)$ edges.
 We prove that many of those APSP calls can be avoided by instead re-using the distances in the original graph $G$, which can be obtained by a single APSP computation.
-More precisely, the paths associated with the nodes of the fault-tolerant trees (later referred as $(2f+1)$-expaths) are the concatenation of $O(f \log (nW))$ original shortest paths.
+More precisely, the paths associated with the nodes of the fault-tolerant trees (later referred as~$(2f+1)$-expaths) are the concatenation of $O(f \log (nW))$ original shortest paths.
 The distances in $G$ can be integrated into a single Dijkstra run on a specially built graph with $\Otilde(fm)$ edges to compute such an expath in time $\Otilde(fm)$.
 This technique implies an improved preprocessing time for our own subquadratic $f$-DSO.
-Moreover, when plugged in the preprocessing algorithm in \cite{ChCoFiKa17}, it improves the overall time complexity from $O_\varepsilon(fn^{5+o(1)})$ to $O_\varepsilon(fmn^{2+o(1)})$.
-The details of the improved expath computation are deferred to \Cref{sec:improved_preproc}.
+Moreover, when applied to the $f$-DSO by Chechik et al.~\cite{ChCoFiKa17}, it improves their preprocessing time from $O_\varepsilon(fn^{5+o(1)})$ to $O_\varepsilon(fmn^{2+o(1)})$.

 \begin{theorem} Let $G$ be an undirected weighted graph with maximum edge weight $W = \emph{\poly}(n)$ and unique shortest paths.
-For any positive integer $f = o(\log n/\log\log n)$, and $\varepsilon \ge 1/nW$, there exists an $(1{+}\varepsilon)$-approximate $f$-DSO for $G$ that takes $\Otilde(fn^2) \cdot O\!\left(\frac{\log(nW)}{\varepsilon}\right)^f = O(\varepsilon^{-f}) \cdot n^{2+o(1)}$ space, has query time $O(f^5 \log n)$, and preprocessing time $\Otilde(fmn^2) \cdot O\!\left(\frac{\log(nW)}{\varepsilon}\right)^f = O(\varepsilon^{-f}) \cdot mn^{2+o(1)}$. \end{theorem}
+For any positive integer $f = o(\log n/\log\log n)$, and $\varepsilon \ge 1/(nW)$, there exists an $(1{+}\varepsilon)$-approximate $f$-DSO for $G$ that takes $\Otilde(fn^2) \cdot O\!\left(\frac{\log(nW)}{\varepsilon}\right)^f = O(\varepsilon^{-f}) \cdot n^{2+o(1)}$ space, has query time $O(f^5 \log n)$, and preprocessing time $\Otilde(fmn^2) \cdot O\!\left(\frac{\log(nW)}{\varepsilon}\right)^f = O(\varepsilon^{-f}) \cdot mn^{2+o(1)}$. \end{theorem}